“Are we there yet?”

 Wall Drug and Water

-According to the store’s pamphelt, when the Hustead’s first bought Wall Drug in 1931, business was bad.
+According to the store’s pamphlet, when the Hustead’s first bought Wall Drug in 1931, business was bad.
 Real bad.
 It took nearly five years before Mrs. Hustead came up with the idea that would eventually save their store.

 Her idea?
-Free ice cold water.
+Free ice-cold water.
 Mrs. Hustead knew that as folks drove across the hot, dry plains, a free cup of cold water would be too much to pass up.